AztecProtocol/engineering-designs/in-progress/6973-refactor-base-contract-interaction.md

   // Ensure we don't accidentally cache a version of tx request that has estimateGas forcefully set to false. this.txRequest = undefined;
 ```

-This push for a refactor was motivated by the realization that we need a more sophisticated gas estimation mechanism where we first simulate without the FPC to get the gas cost of app logic, then plug that into a simulation with the FPC.

 Doing this well also requires that simulations to be idempotent: all changes to the PXE including notes, nullifiers, auth wits, contract deployments, capsules, etc. should not be persisted until the user explicitly sends the transaction.